Cotton Sourcing Map for Brands: 2026 Origin Guide

 Where else organic cotton is growing

 Turkey's Aegean region and Kyrgyzstan offer tighter traceability at lower volumes.
-Brazilian organic supply is small but expanding fast, with output up roughly 30% since 2022.
+Brazilian organic supply is small but expanding fast.
 The US has a small organic crop in Texas and New Mexico, around 6,000 metric tons annually, suitable for mid-premium domestic brands (USDA Organic Production Survey, 2024).

-Citation capsule: Certified organic cotton output reached about 342,000 metric tons in 2022/23, roughly 1.4% of global cotton supply.
-India produces about 51%, followed by Turkey, China, Kyrgyzstan, and Tajikistan, per the Textile Exchange Organic Cotton Market Report (2024).
+Citation capsule: Certified organic cotton output reached about 706,000 metric tons in 2023/24, a record high but still under 3% of global cotton supply.
+India is the largest producer, growing close to half the crop, followed by Turkey, China, Kyrgyzstan, and Tajikistan, per the Textile Exchange Materials Market Report (2025).

 What about premium long-staple cotton (Pima, Egyptian, Supima)?